balaji-b-v/mm-dynamic-forms/README.md

 mm-dynamic-forms
 =====================

-Build Forms in AngularJS From Nothing But JSON
+Build ngMaterial based forms in AngularJS From JSON

+This is a "Work in Progress" : currently covers elements - test, number, email, tel, select, submit button

+TODO: radio, checkbox, file, image and time-based elements

 Uses the MIT License.
 See `LICENSE` file for details.